akifkartal03/cse344-system-programming/Midterm Project/README.md

-### Solve producer-consumer problem with multiple process, sharead memory and semaphores.
+### Solve producer-consumer problem with multiple process, shared memory and semaphores.